raywritescode/raywritescode.github.io/_posts/2014-08-14-algorithm-exchange-two.md

 permalink: algorithm-exchange-two
 comments: True
 ---

-I am currently taking a course on [Coursera](http://www.coursera.org) called [Learning How to Learn - Powerful Mental Tools to Help You Master Tough Subjects.](https://www.coursera.org/course/learning) This week's lecture is about [chunking](http://en.wikipedia.org/wiki/Chunking_%28psychology%29), which is a study technique of reducing large amounts of information into compact packages of information that your mind can easily access.
+I'm currently taking a course on [Coursera](http://www.coursera.org) called [Learning How to Learn - Powerful Mental Tools to Help You Master Tough Subjects.](https://www.coursera.org/course/learning) This week's lecture is about [chunking](http://en.wikipedia.org/wiki/Chunking_%28psychology%29), which is a study technique of reducing large amounts of information into compact packages of information that your mind can easily access.
 I decided to study algorithms using chunking.

 Instead of tackling binary search or fibonnaci algorithms at the start, this blog post begins the algorithms journey by analyzing the simpler algorithm of exchanging the value of two variables.

 ## The Problem

 Given two variables, *numOne* and *numTwo*, exchange the values assigned to them.

-### Example:
+### Example

     numOne          numTwo
     ------          ------